 The Maryland Food Bank relies on its member organizations — more commonly called network partners — to distribute food directly to those in need.
-With 1,250 network partners — ranging from pantries and shelters to faith-based organizations and schools — the food bank is able to get food into the hands of hungry Marylanders quickly and efficiently.
+With 1,250 distribution partners — ranging from pantries and shelters to faith-based organizations and schools — the food bank is able to get food into the hands of hungry Marylanders quickly and efficiently.

 Why become a partner?

 Becoming a Maryland Food Bank network partner enables agencies to more effectively and efficiently support food-insecure people in their communities.
-The Maryland Food Bank not only provides each partner with nutritious shelf stable and fresh foods, we also offer counseling and assistance with food distribution, grant applications, and food-safety education.
+The Maryland Food Bank not only provides each partner with nutritious shelf-stable and fresh foods, we also offer counseling and assistance with food distribution, grant applications, and food-safety education.

 Looking for the Partner Exchange?

 For current network partners only.
 Access is password protected.

 All network partners must meet certain eligibility requirements, uphold high standards of charitable service, and produce a quarterly report to help us measure how much food we are distributing to Marylander in need.

 Nonprofit organizations interested in joining our network must operate a food-assistance program that fits into one of the following categories:

 Homeless shelter for men, women, and families